Joshuarox100/VRC-Inventory-Inventor/README.md

 ## Installation Guide
 Simply download and import the latest **Unity Package** from [**Releases**](https://github.com/Joshuarox100/VRC-Inventory-Inventor/releases) on GitHub **(You will have issues if you don't)**.
 > **Do NOT download and try to use the source code on its own from the main page.
-It will not compile correctly unless you download BMB Libraries and you will also be missing other minor files.**
+You will encounter unintended behavior.**

 ## How to Use
 Before following these steps, set up your Avatar how you normally would and ensure that you have a basic understanding of how Avatars 3.0 works.